Healthy Homes Assessment Onekawa

 What We Do

-As building inspectors we handle all issues involved in expert house Inspections.
-We are here to ensure that you make the correct decision when buying your next home.
+As building inspectors, we are experts in all components involved in expert house inspections.
+We are here to make sure you make the best decision when purchasing your next property.

-We specialise in a variety of solutions to ensure you are completely aware of the state of any property that you might be thinking of buying or selling along with other solutions.
+We offer a wide range of solutions to ensure you are fully informed of the condition of any property that you might be considering buying or selling as well as additional services.

-We not only collaborate with you, but we also have big clients like bank branches, local councils and insurance companies.
-They seem to appreciate the peace of mind provided, due to the details provided in our building inspection reports.
+We don’t just collaborate with you, but we also have big clients like municipal councils and banks and insurance firms.
+They clearly appreciate their reassurance provided, due to the details provided in our building inspection reports.

-We have a systematic approach to inspecting your property as well as the latest technology in software which includes digital photos in the report, you can actually see any issues found.
-Through our detailed reporting it’s no wonder that we have so many customers who recommend our service to family members and acquaintances.
+With our systemised approach to your property inspection and the latest software technology that incorporates digital images into the reports, you can actually see any problems that might be identified.
+Because of our detailed report, it’s not surprising that we have so many clients who recommend our services to their family and acquaintances.

 Experienced & Insured Inspection Professionals